Tropykus/tropykus-js/README.md

 The response will include the information on the borrows, deposits, and the interest accrued both for deposits and for borrows

+**IMPORTANT**: In order to access the API, the URL has to be whitelisted.
+Please contact the Tropykus team at contact@tropykus.com to whitelist your URL.

 ## Test

 Tests are available in `./test/*.test.js`.
 The tests are configured in `./test/index.js`.
 Methods are tested using a forked chain using ganache-core.
 A JSON RPC provider URL needs to be configured as an environment variable before running the tests (`MAINNET_PROVIDER_URL`).
 Archive state must be available to run the tests.
 For free archive node access, get a provider URL from [Alchemy](http://alchemy.com/).